dev-build-deploy/commit-me/docs/github-action.md

         with:
           update-labels: false  # OPTIONAL; do not update the Pull Request labels based on the Conventional Commits information.
           include-commits: false  # OPTIONAL; enforces the exclusion of commits associated with your Pull Request
+          config: '.github/.commit-me.json' # OPTIONAL; by default it will look in the root of your repository
 ```

 In addition, above example has disabled pull request label management.